cross label fail=VALUE

 label [evidence_tag] [tag] - PyWright will jump to this label when the user presents this evidence to this statement

-If no matching label is found, PyWright will jump to the value of 'fail=' given to '
+If no matching label is found, PyWright will jump to the value of 'fail=' given to 'cross'.

 exportvars filename (variable_names)